lter/LTER-core-metabase/docs/populate.md

 ## How to document datasets in `lter_metabase`

 Generally, you will only need to populate tables starting with EML once at the beginning and/or use the pre-loaded CVs that come with LTER-core-metabase.
 You might need to update tables starting with List or site-specific CVs periodically.
-You will need to update dataset-specific tables (the rest) with every new dataset or new revision to old datasets.
+You will need to update dataset-specific tables (the rest, starting with DataSet) with every new dataset or new revision to old datasets.

 ## How to update datasets